arsy786/java-core/README.md

 ### 1. Git

-Git is free and open source software for distributed version control: tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Git is a free and open source software for distributed version control: tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

-Git can be used in the Terminal therefore it is ideal to be familiar with Linux/UNIX bash commands.
+GitHub and Git commands can be used in the Terminal therefore it is ideal to be familiar with Linux/UNIX bash commands.

 Link to: [Bash Cheat Sheet (GitHub)](https://github.com/RehanSaeed/Bash-Cheat-Sheet)
 <br>